 We downloaded Disk Drill for Mac free of charge from its official website.
 The free version can be used to scan an unlimited number of storage devices and preview an unlimited number of recoverable files.

-The free version can’t, however, actually save any lost files.
-To do that, you need to purchase Disk Drill PRO (more about it and its price later in this article).
+The free version can’t, however, actually save any lost files (it can only preview recoverable files to verify their integrity).
+To do that, you need to purchase Disk Drill PRO, and you can find more information about it and its price later in this article.

 To install Disk Drill, we had to double-click the downloaded installation file and drag and drop the Disk Drill icon into the Applications folder.
 It took just a second or two for all data to be copied.